 - To have a 24 hour rescue ambulance which will provide day to day emergency animal rescue and release, set up with a basic triage unit.

-- Currently in collaboration with NARGA to become a central supply centre for emergency disaster relief for all shelters and carers in the Eastern suburbs of Victoria
+- To become a central supply centre for emergency disaster relief for all shelters and carers in the Eastern suburbs of Victoria

 - To be able to upgrade to a larger property close to Melbourne